thanzawtoe888/ict720-project/README.md

 # Our members
 1. Than Zaw Toe (SIIT,Thammasat)
 2. Narodom Yatnimit (KU)
-3. Duc Nhat Luong ( Institute of Science Tokyo)
+3. Luong Duc Nhat (Institute of Science Tokyo)

 ## User stories
 1. As a **gymer**, I want to **know my limitation**, so that **I can stop at the right time**.